Directed by H. C. Potter

 The scene starts when Slim Galliard and Slam Stewart, in workmen’s garb, discover some musical instruments while supposedly delivering a package backstage.
 They play a few tentative notes, and a spontaneous, swinging jam starts cooking .
 More backstage “workers” join the jam, including Rex Stuart on trumpet and C.C.
 Johnson on the ”Bongo drums”.
 The music builds in excitement until, as if out of nowhere, four Lindy Hopping couples, dressed in overalls and uniforms, swing out into the cameras at a frenetic tempo.
 Each couple executes amazing acrobatic shines.
 Then the group unites for precision ensemble work filmed at an angle that emphasizes legwork and speed.

 The choreography and the dancing are as near to perfect Lindy Hop as you can see anywhere!
 The scene will take your breath away no matter how many times you see it.
-It is no wonder that this film was responsible for the simultaneous revival of Lindy Hop in Sweden and Britain in the 1980’s.
+It is no wonder that this film was responsible for the simultaneous resurgence of Lindy Hop in Sweden and Britain in the 1980’s.

 There is also a short scene with Dean Collins and Martha Raye dancing Lindy Hop to the tune Watch The Birdie.

 An interesting sidenote: Whitey’s Lindy Hoppers’ routine in Hellzapoppin’ was originally danced and choreographed to different music, namely “Jumping at the Woodside”.
 Universal Studios had a composer who was on staff write new music for the routine.
-Seen here is a reconstruction of the routine with the original music by Dmitry Smolin at https://www.youtube.com/watch?v=VdWgHtTau48.
+One can see a 2007 reconstruction of the routine with the original music by Dmitry Smolin at https://www.youtube.com/watch?v=VdWgHtTau48.
 More recently, Andy Lewis rephrased the audio synchronization in the video and Atilio Menéndez discovered a remarkable HD version of the video.
 Wow!